Curt Palme CRT Projectors

 Dwin, like most of the true CRT projector manufacturers (Electrohome, Barco, NEC, Sony, etc.) built its model 500 and 700 projectors from the ground up instead of OEM'ing a chassis from a third party.

-The Dwin 500 and 700 are best known for being very small and *extremely* quiet for data-grade projectors.
+As of the time of this writing (August 2009), DWIN appears to be out of business, as their website is now a blank page.
+DWIN sold thousands of the DWIN 500 and 700 CRT projectors, which were very popular as they are very small and *extremely* quiet for data-grade (HD capable) projectors.
 Actually, quiet is probably misleading as the two models are actually, for all practical purposes, completely silent.
 The 500 has absolutely no fans in it (completely convection cooled) while Dwin added a tiny fan to the 700 power supply to offer slightly better cooling.
 The fan is completely inaudible unless you're a few feet away in a completely silent room.
 How many projectors can achieve that without a hushbox?

 The Dwin 500 and 700 are extremely similar as the table below shows.